Maluku Islands: Geography

 The Maluku Islands have a total area of 850,000 km2, 90% of which is sea.
 There are an estimated 1027 islands.
 The largest two islands, Halmahera and Seram, are sparsely populated, while the most developed, Ambon and Ternate, are small.

 The majority of the islands are forested and mountainous.
 The Tanimbar Islands are dry and hilly, while the Aru Islands are flat and swampy.
 Mount Binaiya (3027 m) on Seram is the highest mountain.
-A number of islands, such as Ternate (1721 m) and the TNS islands, are volcanoes emerging from the sea with villages sited around their coasts.
+Several islands, such as Ternate (1721 m) and the TNS islands, are volcanoes emerging from the sea with villages sited around their coasts.
 There have been over 70 serious volcanic eruptions in the last 500 years and earthquakes are common.

 Geology

-The geology of the Maluku Islands share much similar history, characteristics and processes with the neighbouring Nusa Tenggara region.
-There is a long history of geological study of these regions since Indonesian colonial times; however, the geological formation and progression is not fully understood, and theories of the island's geological evolution have changed extensively in recent decades.
+The geology of the Maluku Islands shares much similar history, characteristics, and processes with the neighbouring Nusa Tenggara region.
+There is a long history of geological study of these regions since Indonesian colonial times; however, the geological formation and progression are not fully understood, and theories of the island's geological evolution have changed extensively in recent decades.
 The Maluku Islands comprise some of the most geologically complex and active regions in the world, resulting from their position at the meeting point of four geological plates and two continental blocks.